mikeger/XcodeSelectiveTesting/README.md

 ### Use case: execute tests on the CI

 1. Add code to install the tool
-2. Add a CI step before you execute your tests: `SelectiveTesting YourWorkspace.xcworkspace --test-plan YourTestPlan.xctestplan --base-branch $PR_BASE_BRANCH`
+2. Add a CI step before you execute your tests: `selective-test YourWorkspace.xcworkspace --test-plan YourTestPlan.xctestplan --base-branch $PR_BASE_BRANCH`

 ## How does this work?